 - Hone excellent time management skills to develop time lines for varying workloads

 What Is the Job Demand for Fire Safety Specialists?

-Over the coming 10 years between 2014 and 2024, job demand for Fire Safety Specialists is expected to grow in the region of 6%.
+Between 2020 and 2030, the job demand for Fire Safety Specialists is expected to grow in the region of 11%.
 This is the national average, sum total of all job types and all levels.
-Demand in industrial and commercial premises may be steady 6%, but there is a growing demand in rural environments.
+Demand in industrial and commercial premises remains strong, but there is a growing demand in rural environments.
 As we see the growth of wildfires in the western states, especially California, there is increased demand to combat this growing problem area.
-Fire mitigation, prevention and firefighting will all expect more resources.
-BLS records increased demand of around 13%.
-This is double the national average across all job types.
-Fire inspectors, fire investigators and fire fighters can expect a 6% increase.
+Fire mitigation, prevention and firefighting will all expect more resources. *

 What Are the Education Requirements to Become a Fire Safety Specialist?